Welcome! To The Nashville Music Production Blog!

 Interested?
 Text or call us: 615-319-8616 or e-mail us at nashtrax@bellsouth.net

-We have been in business producing demos, master recordings and instrument tracks for songwriters and producers since 1991.
+We’ve been in business producing demos, master recordings and instrument tracks for songwriters and producers since 1991.

 This blog contains numerous posts about songwriting technique,. music theory, artists seeking songs, song publishers seeking songs and more!